terascope/teraslice/docs/packages/data-mate/overview.md

 ### isHash

-`isHash(input, args) - Validates that the input is a hash, or a list of hashes`
+`isHash(input, context, args) - Validates that the input is a hash, or a list of hashes`

 ` arg: { algo: 'ANY HASH OPTION DEFINED BELOW'}`